soykilian/webserv/README.md

-# Webserv: Your Own HTTP Server
+# Webserv: Your HTTP Server

 ## Introduction